-In March 2019, and in connection with the 2016 Columbia Agreement, the Company entered into a research services agreement (the "2019 Columbia Research Agreement") with Columbia University with the purpose of analyzing structural and functional changes in brain tissue in an animal model of galactosemia, and the effects of certain compounds whose intellectual property rights were licensed to the Company as part of the 2016 Columbia Agreement on any such structural and functional changes.
+In March 2019, and in connection with the 2016 Columbia Agreement, the Company entered into a research services agreement (the "2019 Columbia Research Agreement") with Columbia University with the purpose of analyzing structural and functional changes in brain tissue in an animal model of Galactosemia, and the effects of certain compounds whose intellectual property rights were licensed to the Company as part of the 2016 Columbia Agreement on any such structural and functional changes.
 The 2019 Columbia Research Agreement had a term of 12 months from its effective date and expired in accordance with its terms.

 On October 3, 2019, and in connection with the 2019 Columbia Agreement, the Company entered into a research services agreement (the "PI3k Columbia Research Agreement" and collectively with the 2016 Columbia Agreement, 2019 Columbia Agreement and 2019 Columbia Research Agreement, the "Columbia Agreements") with Columbia University with the purpose of analyzing PI3k inhibitors for the treatment of lymphoid malignancies.
-The research service agreement has a term of 18 months from is effective date; provided that the Company can terminate the research service agreement without cause with at least 30 days prior written notice.
-Midway through the study period, the Company and Columbia University will review the results of all completed and in progress research and determine whether the research will continue.
-In consideration for the services performed by Columbia University, the Company will be required to pay \$0.4 million to Columbia University for staffing, supplies and indirect costs.
+The PI3k Columbia Research Agreement had a term of 18 months from its effective date and expired in accordance with its terms.

-During the three months ended March 31, 2021, the Company recorded \$0 in research and development expense and \$32,000 in general and administrative expense related to the Columbia Agreements.
-During the three months ended March 31, 2020, the Company recorded \$0.3 million in research and development expense and \$40,000 in general and administrative expense related to the Columbia Agreements.
-In aggregate, the Company has incurred \$2.4 million in expense from the execution of the Columbia Agreements through March 31, 2021.
+During the three months ended March 31, 2022, the Company recorded \$0 and \$13,000 in research and development expense and general and administrative expense, respectively, related to the Columbia Agreements.
+During the three months ended March 31, 2021, the Company recorded \$0 in research and development expense and \$32,000 in general and administrative expense, respectively, related to the Columbia Agreements.
+In aggregate, the Company has incurred \$2.5 million in expense from the execution of the Columbia Agreements through March 31, 2022.

-As of March 31, 2021, the Company had \$32,000 due to Columbia University included in accrued expenses and \$0 included in accounts payable.
-As of December 31, 2020, the Company had \$0.1 million due to Columbia University included in accrued expenses and \$0 included in accounts payable.
+As of March 31, 2022, the Company had \$36,000 due to Columbia University included in accrued expenses and \$0 included in accounts payable.
+As of December 31, 2021, the Company had \$12,000 due to Columbia University included in accrued expenses and \$0.1 million included in accounts payable.